Ñ

-Since then, it has been adopted by other languages, such as Galician, Asturian, the Aragonese, Basque, Chavacano, several Philippine languages (especially Filipino and the Bisayan group), Chamorro, Guarani, Quechua, Mapudungun, Mandinka, Papiamento, and the Tetum.
+Since then, it has been adopted by other languages, such as Aragonese, Asturian, Basque, Chavacano, several Philippine languages (especially Filipino and the Bisayan group), Chamorro, Galician, Guarani, Quechua, Mapudungun, Mandinka, Papiamento, and Tetun.
 It also appears in the Latin transliteration of Tocharian and many Indian languages, where it represents or /[nʲ]/ (similar to the ny in canyon).
 Additionally, it was adopted in Crimean Tatar, Kazakh, ALA-LC romanization for Turkic languages, the Common Turkic Alphabet, Nauruan, and romanized Quenya, where it represents the phoneme (like the ng in wing).
 It has also been adopted in both Breton and Rohingya, where it indicates the nasalization of the preceding vowel.